 Online Group Therapy

-The first, Self-Discovery: Transforming the Shadow will be offered beginning in April.
+The first online Self-Discovery: Transforming the Shadow will be offered in the fall of 2020.
 To find out more about this group, click here.

 Cost is $50 per session, with sliding scale fee if needed.

 Trying out Online Therapy